acornejo/kilogui/readme.md

 reprogram the bootloader for the kilobots), you will need avrdude.

-### Dependencies: avr-gcc and avr-libc (for compiling)
+### Linux

-Linux: A prepackaged version of these programs should be available for your distribution.
-In a debian-based distribution (including ubuntu) the following commands will install the required programs (run as root):
+A prepackaged version of all the relevant programs should be available for your distribution.
+In a debian-based distribution (including ubuntu), you can install the required commands through apt-get (running as root).

+# avr-gcc and avr-libc (for compiling)

     apt-get install avr-libc gcc-avr

+# avrdude (for programming)

+    apt-get install avrdude

+### OS X

-OS X: The recommended installation method is through the [homebrew][brew] package manager.
+The recommended installation method is through the [homebrew][brew] package manager.
 Specifically type the following in a terminal:

+# avr-gcc and avr-libc (for compiling)

     brew tap larsimmisch/avr
     brew install avr-libc
     brew install avr-gcc

-Windows: The [WinAVR][winavr] software contains compiled versions of both avr-gcc and avr-libc. (make sure to add the directory containing the avr-gcc executables to your path).

-### Dependencies: avrdude (for programming)
+# avrdude (for programming)

-Linux: A prepackaged version of avrdude should be available for your distribution.
-In debian-based distributions (including ubuntu) execute the following command as root:

-    apt-get install avrdude

-OS X: The recommended installation method is through the [homebrew][brew] package manager.
-Specifically type the following in a terminal:

     brew install avrdude --with-usb

+### Windows
-Windows: The [WinAVR][winavr] software ontains an executable version of avrdude (make sure to add the directory containing the avrdude executable to your path).
+The [WinAVR][winavr] software contains compiled versions of both avr-gcc, avr-libc and avrdude.
+Make sure to add the directory containing all these executables to your path.

 kilogui
 -------